 You can follow the flagged footpath from the idyllic village of Muker and experience the quintessential Yorkshire village and the surrounding Dales meadows.
 The best time to see them is in June but they don’t start cutting until mid-July, so you can still see them this year if you act fast.

-Muker is known as one of the best places to enjoy upland hay meadows, but be aware that you must stick to the public footbath as the meadows are protected.
+Muker wildflower meadows are some of the most well known and the best place to enjoy upland hay meadows, but be aware that you must stick to the public footpath as the meadows are protected.
 Enjoy Muker, the little Yorkshire glows as the sun appears from behind the clouds and lights up the colourful rainbow fields this summer before it’s too late.

 If you are too late, you can still enjoy a beautiful walk in the Dales as the area has the amazing stone walls and rolling hills you come to expect from the area.